 MAGI is the Internal Revenue Services’ (IRS) calculation of income and household size.
-MAGI will be used to determine eligibility for health insurance programs including Medicaid/Denali KidCare, as well as premium cost sharing assistance for tax credits provided to low and moderate income individuals under ACA.
+MAGI will be used to determine eligibility for health insurance programs including Medicaid and Denali KidCare, as well as premium cost sharing assistance for tax credits provided to low and moderate income individuals under ACA.

 How will the Marketplace or the Division of Public Assistance verify the information on my application?

 The information you provide on the application will be, when possible, verified electronically.
-The Market Place and the Division of Public Assistance will use a federally operated database to verify citizenship, immigration status and federal benefits such as Social Security.
+The Marketplace and the Division of Public Assistance will use a federally operated database and other interfaces to verify citizenship, immigration status and federal benefits such as Social Security.
 If we are not able to verify the information electronically we may ask you to provide additional verification.